Two Fat Cousins BBQ Sauce

 Peach Habanero is our play on a traditional tomato based sauce is our newest recipe.
 Blended with fresh peaches and habaneros you get a nice sweet flavor in the beginning and a nice heat on the finish.
 Your ribs will never be the same with this sauce.

 Our sweet spiced rum is our version of the traditional BBQ sauces.
 It is a heavy tomato based sweet sauce with the twist of spiced rum.
 Spices in the rum add a different spin on traditional sweet sauces.
 Perfect for all your normal uses of BBQ sauce.

 Kickin’ Mustard delivers a heavy mustard flavor with some sweetness and a bit of spice.
 Our mustard sauce is tomato free for those who want an alternative to most BBQ sauces.
 Excellent on grilled chicken and as a glaze for a ham..

 We have worked for a very long time trying to perfect our butt rub.
-While this is best on your pork butts or pork ribs, you definitely can’t go wrong putting it on chicken, fish, or potatoes.
+While this is best on your pork butts, you definitely can’t go wrong putting it on chicken, fish, or potatoes.